 LMU will play in its first sand volleyball match on Saturday against USC.

-Tom Black enters his third season as LMU's head coach after being hired on January 19th, 2010.
+Tom Black enters his fourth season as LMU's head coach in 2013 after being hired on January 19th, 2010.

 In his inaugural season, Black guided his 2010 roster of Lions to an even 15-15 mark and a fourth-place finish in the West Coast Conference after being selected to finish eighth in the 2010 preseason coaches' poll.
 Black saw two of his athletes garner All-Conference recognition at the conclusion of the season.

-Including a 115-29 record at Division II UC San Diego, Black has accumulated a 144-60 record as a head coach in women's volleyball.
-The .706 winning percentage is the third-best mark in the NCAA amongst active head coaches with a minimum of five years as a four-year college head coach, but with fewer than five years at the Division I level.
+Including a 115-29 record at Division II UC San Diego, Black has accumulated a 162-73 (.689) record as a head coach in women's volleyball.
+That mark is good for ninth-best among active coaches with a minimum of five years as a four-year college head coach, but fewer than five years at the Division I level.

 Before coming to LMU, Black served five seasons at the helm of the UC San Diego women's volleyball program.
 In all, Black coached four UCSD players to All-America selections, including a trio in 2009.
 Moreover, the 2006 Tachikara/AVCA D-II Pacific Region Coach of the Year watched 20 of his student-athletes garner California Collegiate Athletic Association All-Conference recognition, capped by five selections in 2009.
 Over his five years, Black posted a career record of 115-29, good for a .799 winning percentage, and saw his teams ranked in the AVCA Top-25 of every week for his final four seasons.